cross-seed/cross-seed.org/docs/reference/utils.md

 This is unncessary in most cases.
 Only use if:

-1. You have switched torrent clients while keeping the exact same host and port.
+1. You have changed torrent clients while keeping the exact same host and port.
+2. You have changed the OS that `cross-seed` runs on.
-2. You have modified the trackers or renamed the files of torrents in your client and you don't want to wait for the daily `cleanup` job.
+3. You have modified the trackers or renamed the files of torrents in your client and you don't want to wait for the daily `cleanup` job.
 All other modifications to torrents will be detected immediately by `cross-seed`.